 gas sensing laser diode wavelengths

-APPLICATIONS WHICH REQUIRE WELL QUANTIFIED WAVELENGTH TUNING COEFFICIENTS (pm/mA and nm/°C):Laser sources are used in a wide array of sensing applications that require tuning.
-They are used for absorption based sensing of gases such as carbon dioxide, ammonia, methane and hydrogen fluoride.
-You can find a list of popular sources used in tunable diode laser absorption spectroscopy, TDLAS lasers filtered by wavelength range here » They are also used in applications which require precise tuning and control of the frequency of the source such flourescence for in vivo cancer imaging.
+APPLICATIONS WHICH REQUIRE WELL QUANTIFIED WAVELENGTH TUNING COEFFICIENTS (pm/mA and nm/°C):Laser diode sources are used in a wide array of sensing applications that require tuning.
+DFB lasers are commonly used for absorption based sensing of gases such as carbon dioxide, ammonia, methane and hydrogen fluoride.
+Single mode and single frequency lasers are also used in applications which require precise tuning and control of the frequency of the source such flourescence for in vivo cancer imaging.
 NIR flourescence uses a near infrared source to excite a species, which in turn will emit a specific frequency of light at a longer wavelength than the original wavelength which was used to excite the species.
 You can read more about non-invasive fluorescence imaging using a modulated ICCD and laser diode in this article on OSA.org »

 PHYSICAL CHANGES TO A LASER DIODE FROM VARYING TEMPERATURE AND INJECTED CURRENT DENSITY:The lasing wavelength of a laser diode is typically controlled by varying the temperature and the injected drive current.
 The physical changes to the laser diode resulting from varying these two control parameters are listed below and shown in Figure .

 - Bandgap energy changes due to changes in temperature, and a band-filling effect induced by drive current injected into the active layer of the semiconductor.

 - A change to the refractive index in the active layer, which is induced by changes in ambient temperature and temperature changes resulting from the Joule heating associated with injected drive current density.